Gear Testers Wanted - Test New Survival Gear, and Let Us Know What You Think! We Cover the Products, You Cover Shipping.Yes, I Want Free Gear! →

 Note on listed weights and country of origin

 There are knives on this list I had to research on several sites in order to find a weight.
-Sometimes Amazon either leaves the weight out, or the weight is simply inaccurate.
 I have tried to offer you an accurate weight but if anything is ever off in one of my posts please let me know in the comments.
 Some weights listed were not even available on the manufacturer website so I was forced to use info from a reseller.

 Country of origin should be accurate, but I have found some sheaths are made in a different country than the knife they are designed for.